profsmith89/ctps/_sources/chap01.md

 The pseudocode also illustrates that we can add statements that (unconditionally) jump around in our script, both forward (toward statements later in our script) and backward (toward statements earlier in our script).
 With this new capability, we don't have to just execute a script one statement at a time from the first to the last.
 Our programs will now look more like musical scores than the script for a play.

+## Unit tests

-**Unit tests.** Before we convert our new pseudocode to actual Python statements, let's ask ourselves if this logic is correct.
+Before we convert our new pseudocode to actual Python statements, let's ask ourselves if this logic is correct.
 This is not easy to do.
 As I designed this logic, I'm already inclined to believe it is correct.
 That's just human nature.

 A good way to avoid this trap is to pick a set of test inputs from different parts of the input space, and then carefully work through our code thinking about what it will do on each input.
 When we have running code, we can perform these same tests by building actual test inputs (called *unit tests*) and running the code to see what happens, but for now, let's just analyze things by hand.